 Warning pattern: embedded font missing

-Fix: Return to source manuscript, confirm the intended font is applied consistently, then regenerate export.
+Fix: Return to the source manuscript, confirm the intended font is applied consistently, then export again.

-Verify: Reopen PDF font properties and confirm Embedded/Embedded Subset appears for the expected font.
+Verify: Reopen PDF font properties and confirm Embedded or Embedded Subset appears for the expected font.

 Warning pattern: font substitution detected

-Fix: Remove mixed local overrides and reapply one body-text style in source manuscript.
+Fix: Remove mixed local overrides and reapply one body-text style in the source file.

-Verify: Spot-check multiple chapters and italics for consistent typography.
+Verify: Spot-check several chapters and italics for consistent typography.

 Warning pattern: characters render as boxes or missing glyphs

-Fix: Switch to a font with full glyph support for required characters, then re-export.
+Fix: Switch to a font that supports the needed characters, then re-export.

-Verify: Check known accent/special-character pages in Previewer and final PDF.
+Verify: Check known accent or special-character pages in Previewer and the final PDF.

 Warning pattern: italics look different from body font

-Fix: Ensure italic style comes from the same font family, not a fallback replacement.
+Fix: Make sure the italic style comes from the same font family, not a fallback replacement.

 Verify: Inspect italic-heavy passages in at least three chapters.